 (K) Conduct Positive Public Outreach and Inform the Public.
 In the pursuit of educating the public and its City officials, promoting a strong sense of community understanding and appreciation for the importance of its historic resources, and meeting the City's goals of historic preservation, the HRB shall organize and conduct at a minimum one (1) educational seminar, training, informational workshop, or other public forum per year with a focus on preservation related topics.
-The activity shall be held in a public location, shall be aggressively advertised, and shall focus on topics relating to the positive promotion of historic preservation including but not limited to (1) navigating the City's historic preservation processes and procedures, (2) informing the public of historic preservation and outreach on appropriate design alterations to historic homes, and/or (5) the significance of the history and/or architecture within the City of San Juan Bautista, etc. The Board members may participate in, promote, and conduct the public information, educational, and interpretive programs on historic resources and historic preservation or may hire or find volunteer professionals working in the field of historic preservation in the State of California to achieve this annual duty.
+The activity shall be held in a public location, shall be aggressively advertised, and shall focus on topics relating to the positive promotion of historic preservation including but not limited to (1) navigating the City's historic preservation processes and procedures, (2) informing the public of historic preservation goals, (3) financial benefits and incentives to historic property owners, (4) education and outreach on appropriate design alterations to historic homes, and/or (5) the significance of the history and/or architecture within the City of San Juan Bautista, etc. The Board members may participate in, promote, and conduct the public information, educational, and interpretive programs on historic resources and historic preservation or may hire or find volunteer professionals working in the field of historic preservation in the State of California to achieve this annual duty.